inaka/elvis_core/doc_rules/elvis_text_style/no_trailing_whitespace.md

 # No Trailing Whitespace

-Lines must not end with whitespace characters.
+Lines should not end with whitespace characters.

 > Works on `.beam` file?
 Not really! (it consumes results Ok, but these might be unexpected, since there's no notion of "whitespace" in BEAM files)